ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

          ```

     !!! tip
-        Step 3 of the Procedure to create the MongoDB image from the topic [`Securely Build your Application`](build.md){target=_blank} generates the encrypted registration file `encryptedRepoRegistration_mongo.enc` that is used in the above example yaml file.
+        Step 3 of "Procedure to create the MongoDB image" from the topic [`Securely Build your Application`](build.md){target=_blank} generates the encrypted registration file `encryptedRepoRegistration_mongo.enc` that is used in the above example yaml file.

 2. Create the MongoDB virtual server by using the configurations in the yaml file (in this step, the MongoDB image is pulled from DockerHub).